 SCHEDULING:

 11.9 General.
-This Agreement (including the Exhibit hereto) and each Transaction constitute the entire agreement between the Parties relating to the subject matter contemplated by this Agreement.
-Notwithstanding the foregoing, any collateral, credit support or margin agreement or similar provisions between the Parties shall be deemed part of this Agreement incorporated herein by reference.
-This Agreement shall be considered for all purposes as prepared through the joint efforts of the parties and shall not be construed against one party or the other as a result of the preparation, substitution, submission or other event of negotiation, drafting or execution hereof.
-No amendment or modification to this Agreement shall be enforceable unless reduced to writing and executed by both Parties.
-This Agreement shall not impart any rights enforceable by any third party (other than a permitted successor or assignee bound to this Agreement).
+This Master Agreement (including the exhibits and schedules hereto) and all Transactions constitute the entire agreement between the Parties relating to the subject matter contemplated by this Master Agreement.
+Notwithstanding the foregoing, any collateral, credit support or margin agreement or similar provisions between the Parties shall be deemed part of this Master Agreement incorporated herein by reference.
+This Master Agreement shall be considered for all purposes as prepared through the joint efforts of the parties and shall not be construed against one party or the other as a result of the preparation, substitution, submission or other event of negotiation, drafting or execution hereof.
+No amendment or modification to this Master Agreement shall be enforceable unless reduced to writing and executed by both Parties.
+This Master Agreement shall not impart any rights enforceable by any third party (other than a permitted successor or assignee bound to this Agreement).
 Waiver by a Party of any default by the other Party shall not be construed as a waiver of any other default.
-Any provision declared or rendered unlawful by any applicable court of law or regulatory agency or deemed unlawful because of a statutory change will not otherwise affect the remaining lawful obligations that arise under this Agreement.
+Any provision declared or rendered unlawful by any applicable court of law or regulatory agency or deemed unlawful because of a statutory change (individually or collectively, such events referred to as “Regulatory Event”) will not otherwise affect the remaining lawful obligations that arise under this Master Agreement; and provided, further, that if a Regulatory Event occurred, the Party shall use their best efforts to reform this Master Agreement in order to give effect to the original intention of the Parties.
 The term "including" when used in this Agreement shall be by way of example only and shall not be considered in any way to be in limitation.
 The headings used herein are for convenience and reference purposes only.
 All indemnity and audit rights shall survive the termination of this Agreement for twelve (12) months.

 11.10 Audit.
 Each Party has the right, at its sole expense and during normal working hours, to examine the records of the other Party to the extent reasonably necessary to verify the accuracy of any statement, charge or computation made pursuant to this Agreement.
 If requested, a Party shall provide to the other Party statements evidencing the Quantity.
 If any such examination reveals any inaccuracy in any statement, the necessary adjustments in such statement and the payments thereof will be made promptly and shall bear interest calculated at the Interest Rate from the date the overpayment or underpayment was made until paid; provided, however, that no adjustment for any statement or payment will be made unless objection to the accuracy thereof was made prior to the lapse of twelve (12) months from the rendition thereof.